Current democracy will become more relevant than ever

 OUTA’s organisational growth

 Following a successful re-launch of OUTA’s mandate in early 2016 to tackle matters beyond the e-toll debacle, we have seen our public support grow in leaps and bounds.
-This has enabled the introduction of new team members and an organisational structure that is scalable to take on the numerous projects that require our attention.
+This has enabled the introduction of new team supporters and an organisational structure that is scalable to take on the numerous projects that require our attention.

 The e-toll debacle will continue to attract our time and attention.
 The test case will be heard we believe, by the middle of the year.
 Every detail and effort is being put into our papers to expose the unlawfulness and irrationality of this failed scheme.
-We will keep our members alerted to the developments as they unfold..
+We will keep our supporters alerted to the developments as they unfold..

 With the appointment of Mr Skhombuzo Macazoma as SANRAL’s new CEO, we are pleased to see a far more engaging manner of leadership, one that will engender greater transparency and a desire to fix this stressed organisation.
 If indeed Mr Macazoma is true to his demeanour, we believe that SANRAL can be returned to an entity that is better able to serve the interests of the people while expanding our road network infrastructure.
 OUTA will be engaging with SANRAL rather extensively with many questions and information sought to address past transgressions and ensure that SANRAL’s high costs of road construction are brought in line.